oilandsugar/ritual-dust/content/folklore/druidism.md

 ## My practice

 Druidism and magic for me are closely tied to the cycles of sprouting, growth, death and decay present in nature and how it reflects our own internal psychological cycles while going through moments of painful growth and also to societal cycles of progress and deep change.
-The more i become aware of my own cycles, the more i can live in a deliberate way with them and contribute more to societal growth.
+The more I become aware of my own cycles, the more i can live in a deliberate way with them and contribute more to societal growth.
 So in that sense druidry for me is more a frame of mind, a series of habits and personal traditions around nature and my relationship with it.

 The three yearnings of druids according to the order of bards ovates and druids are also in alignment with how I perceive the practice:
 - **To be fully creative in our lives,**